Lutando/docs-oxd/sources/oxdserver/index.md

 ```
 1. Register site
-2. Get authorization URL (which should be used to redirect end-user to Gluu Server for authentication and authorization)
+2. Get authorization URL (use this to redirect person to the OP)
-3. Gluu Server redirects back with code
+3. OP returns code in response
-4. Call get_tokens_by_code to obtain Access & ID Tokens
+4. Call get_tokens_by_code to obtain access & id_token
 5. Use access token to obtain user claims
 6. Logout
 ```